 - 1. The purpose of the Working Capital Fund is to cover unbudgeted expenses, so that the General Secretariat can satisfy unforeseen obligations. - 2.
+The Working Capital Fund may with the approval of the Congress be used to cover budgeted expenses, whose amount should be set by a resolution of the Congress. - 3.
 The General Secretariat shall notify the Management Committee and request approval by the Council for any expenses charged to the Working Capital Fund, except for previously-approved expenses.
-In the event of urgency and need, the Secretary General may, with the consent of the Chairman of the Council, draw on this fund, subsequently rendering an accounting of the expenditures to the Council. - 3.
+In the event of urgency and need, the Secretary General may, with the consent of the Chairman of the Council, draw on this fund, subsequently rendering an accounting of the expenditures to the Council. - 4.
 In principle, this fund shall not be increased, but its development shall be monitored so that the Union can satisfy its obligations.